nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User wants to delete a lecture
-2. User requests to delete a specific lecture by specifying a module code and lecture name
+1. User requests to delete a specific lecture by specifying a module code and lecture name
-3. Le Tracker deletes the lecture
+2. Le Tracker deletes the lecture

    Use case ends.

 **Extensions**

-- 2a.
+- 1a.
 The supplied module code does not follow the module code format.

-  - 2a1.
+  - 1a1.
 Le Tracker shows an error message.

-    Use case resumes at step 1.
+    Use case ends.

-- 2b.
+- 1b.
 The supplied lecture name does not follow the lecture name format.

-  - 2b1.
+  - 1b1.
 Le Tracker shows an error message.

-    Use case resumes at step 1.
+    Use case ends.

-- 2c.
-The Module of module code that is supposed to contain the lecture of lecture name does not exist.
+- 1c.
+The module of module code that is supposed to contain the lecture of lecture name does not exist.

-  - 2c1.
+  - 1c1.
 Le Tracker shows an error message.

-    Use case resumes at step 1.
+    Use case ends.

-- 2d.
+- 1d.
 The lecture of lecture name does not exist in module of module code.

-  - 2d1.
+  - 1d1.
 Le Tracker shows an error message.

-    Use case resumes at step 1.
+    Use case ends.

 #### Delete multiple Lectures